UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 * A Xiaomi Mi Band 4 device or **MB4**.
 * A Raspberry Pi 4 or **RPi4**.
 * A PostgreSQL database with remote connections allowed.
-It could be located on the *cloud* or run locally with [the proper configuration](https://support.plesk.com/hc/en-us/articles/115003321434-How-to-enable-remote-access-to-PostgreSQL-server-on-a-Plesk-server-).
+It could be located on the *cloud* or run locally.
+See [Appendix 1: Configuration for local database](#appendix-1-configuration-for-local-database).
 * The `miband-dc` package on your RPi4, which is our data collector, available in [ARCO package repository](https://uclm-arco.github.io/debian/).
 * The `miband-grafana` package on your PC, which will configure Grafana, also available in [ARCO package repository](https://uclm-arco.github.io/debian/).
 * Basic knowledge of `linux`.